Cascoda/cascoda-sdk/baremetal/Readme.md

 ### sensorif

-Set of specific (non-MikroElektronika) drivers for extracting data from connected sensors and controlling actuators.
+Set of specific (non-MikroE) drivers for extracting data from sensors and controlling actuators.
 This abstracts away the details of the underlying I2C/SPI communications.

 ### test